 When you are tracking munitions, you add a row in the Munitions tab, select an option from the Type field for the process that you are tracking: LOAD, EXPENDED, or UNLOAD.
 You then select the build item.
 You are then able to enter data into the fields based on whether the munition is rotable or non-rotable, and the total quantities are automatically calculated.
 After you save the record for a rotable munition, the transaction is validated and the aircraft or equipment move occurs.
 For example, if you are recording a loading of an air-to-air missile, you select the serial number and can optionally select a work order.
-When the record is saved, the missile is installed on the aircraft or piece of equipment, location, or work order.
+When the record is saved, the missile is installed on the aircraft or piece of equipment, because it was previously issued from the storeroom to the aircraft, piece of equipment, location, or work order.